-The Corporation has adopted a Whistleblower policy, last updated in August 2019, to allow for reporting of concerns with a fully independent third party service.
+The Corporation's Whistleblower policy provides a framework for reporting of concerns with a fully independent third party service.
 This policy provides an anonymous reporting mechanism for concerns or complaints that go beyond financial reporting and accounting matters to include general behavior that seems unsafe, unethical and/or likely to cause harm to the Corporation or its employees.